 Review against objectives

 Slightly more specific and less overarching as goals – the objective is essentially what you are trying to achieve from the ERP review – are you trying to cut costs?
 Increase the efficiency of a particular process?
 Gain more functionality?
 Here you can use the information you have gathered already to decide whether you can address this objective through changing your ERP strategy – whether that is adding customisation, more automation, or investing in a new system.
 This may be something as simple as renegotiating your license as you have fewer users now, or exploring options for integration with other systems.
-Where you go with this will depend on the need and the best outcome for the business, but here is a guide we wrote on when you should consider changing or upgrading your ERP software.
+Where you go with this will depend on the need and the best outcome for the business, but that is for another blog.

 User feedback – use with caution